The Silver Twilight Refrain

 Afraid of what they might say to each other in trust.

-She squeezed him hard and ran away in silence—their chests pounding like Christmas drummers.
+She squeezed him hard and ran away without a word—their chests pounding like Christmas drummers.

 Queen of the tide—priestess of the night.

-Her pride returning from the hunt and he was snared.
+Her pride had returned from the hunt, and he was snared.

 Moonlight Getaway Boogie